Header image

 But even though many have increased revenue by enhancing their mobile apps, some companies are excelling thanks to a good desktop app UX.
 Mobile apps often shine when it comes to daily life products for the individual end user while desktop apps encapsulate stunning collaboration and productivity solutions.

-In fact, a recent StatCounter study put desktop traffic at 56.51%, with mobile traffic at 50.48%.
+A recent StatCounter study put desktop traffic at 56.51%, with mobile traffic at 50.48%.
 Many other reports show that there’s still a roughly 60-40 split in mobile and desktop traffic.
-Clearly, both market segments are here to stay, so let’s examine the differences between UX design for desktop and UX design for mobile:
+Both market segments are here to stay, so let’s examine the differences between UX design for desktop and UX design for mobile:

 UI Details

-One of the major differences is that desktop users are more comfortable with having plenty of items fixed on a single UI screen/window.
-In contrast, mobile users have limited screen space, and many use their thumbs more than any other finger, so you can hardly get away with a cluttered UI.
+One of the significant differences is that desktop users are more comfortable having plenty of items fixed on a single UI screen/window.
+In contrast, mobile users have limited screen space and may use their thumbs more than any other finger, so you can hardly get away with a cluttered UI.

 Not only does it look overwhelming, but it also increases the chances of a user tapping the wrong button/option.
 Unfortunately, there are no straightforward solutions to this challenge.
 You’re likely to tuck a feature/function two or more screens away, which users won’t be so happy about.